 - If you find you win most of the time based solely on price or interest rate, you have a brand problem.

-- If in the eyes of your mortgage loan originators, employees, customers and prospects there is a lack of clarity in why they should conduct business with you, then you have a brand problem.
+- If in the eyes of your mortgage loan originators, employees, customers, and prospects there is a lack of clarity in why they should conduct business with you, then you have a brand problem.

 - If competitors are successful at chipping away at your market share and you don’t have a strategy to gain it back, you have a brand problem.

-If your internal audience reveals inconsistencies and internal cultural issues, that’s surely a problem that needs to be dealt with among the people who should be believing in you as a company and “living” your brand throughout the day. .
+If your internal audience reveals inconsistencies and internal cultural issues, that’s surely a problem that needs to be dealt with among the people who should be believing in you as a company and “living” your brand throughout the day.
 People need to be clear about why they’re coming to work each day if you expect them to really be on your team.
 They need to know why it’s better to be on your team than that of someone else.

-3) Eliminate any market place confusion about your brand once it’s been uncovered.
+3) Eliminate any marketplace confusion about your brand once it’s been uncovered.
 The process for eliminating this confusion begins with taking a deep dive into your purpose as a company.
 Ask yourself why you started your company, what you stand for, what you stand against, why you think you’ll be successful in the market, who your customer is (and is not) and what you want to become and ultimately mean to your audience in the long run.